wuvel/Python-Cheatsheet/course_3/week_1/README.md

 - Git doesn't rely on any kind of centralized server to provide control organizations to its workflow.
 - Repositories can be used by as many developers as needed.
 Because of the way Git was designed, repositories can be useful for any number of developers, from one to thousands.

+## First Steps with Git
+- Git commands:

+    ```bash
+    # Check git config
+    $ git config -l

+    # Tell git who we are:
+    $ git config --global user.email "me@example.com"
+    $ git config --global user.name "John Doe"

+    # Create empty repository:
+    $ mkdir checks
+    $ cd checks
+    $ git init

+    # Add file:
+    $ git add something.py

+    # Check status
+    $ git status

+    # Commit to the .git directory:
+    $ git commit -m "message_here"

+    # Display git commit message:
+    $ git log
+    ```
+- The git directory acts as a database for all the changes tracked in Git and the working tree acts as a sandbox where we can edit the current versions of the files.
+- The staging area which is also known as the index is a file maintained by Git that contains all of the information about what files and changes are going to go into your next command.

+## Tracking Files
+- Any Git project will consist of three sections.
+The Git directory, the working tree, and the staging area.
+- The Git directory contains the history of all the files and changes.
+The working tree contains the current state of the project, including any changes that we've made.
+And the staging area contains the changes that have been marked to be included in the next commit.
+- Each time you make a commit, Git records a new snapshot of the state of your project at that moment.
+- When we operate with Git, our files can be either tracked or untracked.
+Tracked files are part of the snapshots, while untracked files aren't a part of snapshots yet.
+- If a file is in the modified state, it means that we've made changes to it that we haven't committed yet.
+The changes could be adding, modifying or deleting the contents of the file.
+- The changes to those files are ready to be committed to the project called stage files.
+- Modified / Untracked (modify the code) -> Staged / Tracked (add the files via `git add`) -> Commited (commit the files).

+## Anatomy of a Commit Message
+- Good commit message is a short description of the change (up to 50 characters), followed by one or more paragraphs giving more details of the change (if needed).
+- Example running `git log`:

+    ```bash
+    ┌──(kali㉿kali)-[~/wuvel/wuvel-git/blog]
+    └─$ git log
+    commit bc57b2121239b452c47a947f53afc794dc35e7c6 (HEAD -> main, origin/main, origin/HEAD)
+    Author: wuvel <gedelixa@gmail.com>
+    Date:   Sun Jan 3 06:08:17 2021 -0500

+        Updated config file

+    commit 8fdc9f7494ef87c42049aec4b9dad9e6009fd0b6
+    Author: wuvel <gedelixa@gmail.com>
+    Date:   Sun Jan 3 05:47:59 2021 -0500

+        Updated config with baseurl
+    ```
+    The first thing listed for each commit is its identifier, which is a long string of letters and numbers that uniquely identify each commit.